suratkiade/the-cohesive-tetrad/README.md

 ### 2. Semantic field of The Cohesive Tetrad

 *The Cohesive Tetrad* is an epistemic and ethical framework for truth governance.
-It takes seriously the fact that institutions, technologies, and communities speak in different idioms of “truth”, yet human beings remain responsible before something higher than power, appetite, or efficiency.
+It takes seriously the fact that institutions, technologies, and communities speak in different idioms of truth, while human beings remain responsible before something higher than power, appetite, or efficiency.
 The framework articulates four interdependent languages of truth:

 - **Sabda (Revelatory Word, the authoritative source of norm and telos)**
   Sabda refers to the class of normative utterances that possess authoritative weight.
-It is rooted in the primordial semantic field of śabda and sadda and includes divine speech, firmans, decrees, and norm-giving discourses that give direction, boundaries, and aims to human life.
+It is rooted in the primordial semantic field of śabda and sadda and includes divine speech, firmans, decrees, and norm giving discourses that give direction, boundaries, and aims to human life.
 In the TCT framework, Sabda is treated as the highest authoritative source of norm and telos.

 - **Logic**
   Logic is the disciplined order of reasoning that structures concepts, propositions, implications, and inferences so that judgments can be tested, corrected, and held accountable across time, disciplines, and traditions.